 Our business typically experiences seasonal fluctuations that affect the timing of our annual cash flows during the year related to working capital.
 As a result of our experience bookings, we receive cash from travelers at the time of booking or prior to the occurrence of an experience, and we record these amounts, net of commissions, on our unaudited condensed consolidated balance sheet as deferred merchant payables.
 We pay the experience operator, or the experience supplier, after the travelers' use.
 Therefore, we generally receive cash from the traveler prior to paying the experience operator and this operating cycle represents a source or use of cash to us.
 During the first half of the year, experiences bookings typically exceed the amount of completed experiences, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
 Other factors, such as a resurgence of COVID-19, may also impact typical seasonal fluctuations, which include further significant shifts in our business mix or adverse economic conditions that could result in future seasonal patterns that are different from historical trends.
 In addition, new or different payment options offered to our customers could impact the timing of cash flows.
-For example, our "Reserve Now, Pay Later" payment option, which allows our travelers the option to reserve certain experiences and defer payment until a date no later than two days before the experience date, may continue to increase though it is still not used in a majority of bookings to date, and affect the timing of our future cash flows and working capital.
+For example, our "Reserve Now, Pay Later" payment option, which allows our travelers the option to reserve certain experiences and defer payment until a date no later than two days before the experience date, may continue to increase, though it is still not used in a majority of bookings to date, and affect the timing of our future cash flows and working capital.

-As discussed in "Note 8: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report, we received a final notice regarding a MAP settlement for the 2009 through 2011 tax years in January 2023, which the Company subsequently accepted in February 2023.
+As discussed in "Note 8: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report, we received a final notice regarding a MAP settlement with the IRS for the 2009 through 2011 tax years in January 2023, which the Company subsequently accepted in February 2023.
 During the three months ended June 30, 2023, we made a U.S. federal tax payment of \$113 million, inclusive of interest, to Expedia related to this IRS audit settlement, pursuant to the Tax Sharing Agreement with Expedia.
-This amount was previously accrued in income taxes payable on our unaudited condensed consolidated balance sheet.
-We anticipate a competent authority refund and federal tax benefits, net of state tax payments, associated with this IRS audit settlement will be substantially settled in the next twelve months, and will result in an estimated net operating cash inflow of \$45 million, inclusive of related interest expense.
+During the three months ended September 30, 2023, we received a competent authority refund of \$49 million, inclusive of interest income, related to the IRS audit settlement.
+We anticipate the federal tax benefits, net of remaining state tax payments due, associated with this IRS audit settlement will be substantially settled in the next twelve months, resulting in an estimated net cash inflow of \$5 million to \$10 million.